peter-tackage/kotlin-options/README.md

 ## Alternatives

-The API of this library was inspired by the [Options](https://github.com/tomaszpolanski/Options) library written by [Tomek Polanski](https://twitter.com/tpolansk).
+The API of this library was inspired by the Java 6 compatible [Options](https://github.com/tomaszpolanski/Options) library written by [Tomek Polanski](https://twitter.com/tpolansk).

 ## License